Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 We covered several key concepts in this chapter:

 - It is important to create a consistent design language for your graphs.
 Pay attention to colors.
 - Certain graphs are better at representing specific data.
 You often don't need exotic plots to convey information.
-You'll use variations on a few different forms.
+You'll use variations on a few different themes.
-- Summarizing data can be done in multiple ways.
+- Summarizing data can be done in several ways.
 There are multiple tools that you can use to reshape and summarize data.
 You can even implement your own methods relatively easily.
 - R makes it easy to explore and deploy a wide variety of statistical methods.
-- When interpreting or communicating findings the simplest explanation is always the best.
+- When interpreting or communicating findings the simplest explanation is usually the best.
 Most people will not care how you did something.
+Let them ask you for more context.

 Think of this chapter as a reference.
-You just went through the basic Business Intelligence and analytics tools that you will use for basic data exploration.
-There are also different ways to accomplish everything that you just saw.
-In fact, there are multiple ways to accomplish each of these tasks in R. I just showed you one method.

-Additionally you can use Business Intelligence tools like Tableau to add additional dimensions to your illustrations.
+You just went through the basic Business Intelligence and analytics tools that you will use for data exploration.
+You can also use Business Intelligence tools like Tableau to add additional dimensions to your illustrations.
 If you want to build custom websites R provides tools to accomplish this as well.
 You could even use javascript or python to accomplish the same thing.